AdobeDocs/commerce-admin.en/help/content-design/aem-assets-mapping.md

 1. Create a metadata schema form for Commerce.

-1. On the Metadata Schema Form, create the required fields and map the properties.
+1. On the [!UICONTROL Metadata Schema Form], create the `Does Commerce exist?` and `Commerce mappings` fields and map the properties.

 1. Click **[!UICONTROL Save]**.